jbulin/jbulin.github.io/teaching/spring/nopt061/index.md

 The course is taught bi-yearly (in even-numbered years), alternating with the course [NOPT059 Large-scale optimization: Exact methods](../nopt059/).

 The course will be scheduled in the beginning of the semester (probably during the first week).
-Classes start from the second week.
-If you are interested, please email me your time constraints.
+If you are interested, please email me your time constraints. ~~Classes start from the second week.~~ <span style="color:red"> *In Spring 2026, classes start already in the first week, that is, on February 20!*</span>

 ## Schedule for Spring 2026